RAFFWU Is A Genuine Fighting Union

-Members at major employers including Coles, Woolworths, McDonald’s and many others have a right to be represented and supported by a representative of their choice – including RAFFWU.
+Members at major employers including Coles, Woolworths, McDonald’s and many others fundamental rights to be represented and supported by a representative of their choice – including RAFFWU.

 RAFFWU bargains for its members that appoint us as their bargaining representative.
-In 2017 we were heavily involved in negotiations with Coles and Domino's Pizza.
+In 2017 we were heavily involved in negotiations with Coles and Domino’s Pizza.
 Our campaigns returned penalty rates and other conditions at these employers.
-In 2018 we were involved in major negotiations at Woolworths, Officeworks, Big W, BWS, Kmart, McDonald's and Bunnings.
-In 2019, we are involved in negotiations at Officeworks, Big W, BWS, McDonald's and Bunnings.
+In 2018 and 2019 we were involved in major negotiations at Woolworths, Officeworks, Big W, BWS, Kmart, McDonald’s, KFC, Hungry Jack’s and Bunnings.
+We have now been responsible for returning around $1 Billion per year in additional wages, penalty rates, casual loading and other rights which had been previously stripped in rotten SDA deals.
 We are also involved in other negotiations where members appoint us as their bargaining representative.

 All the rights afforded bargaining representatives are able to be pursued by RAFFWU including: